microsoft/nni/docs/en_US/Trials.md

 In NNI, every trial has a dedicated directory for them to output their own data.
 In each trial, an environment variable `NNI_OUTPUT_DIR` is exported.
 Under this directory, you could find each trials code, data and other possible log.
 In addition, each trial's log will be re-directed to a file name `trial.log` under that directory.

 Besides, trial's converted code is in another temporary directory if NNI Annotation is used.
-You can check that in a file name `run.sh` under the directory indicated by `NNI_OUTPUT_DIR`.
+You can check that in a file named `run.sh` under the directory indicated by `NNI_OUTPUT_DIR`.
 The second line of this file will change directory to the actual directory where code is located.

 For more information, please refer to [HowToDebug](HowToDebug.md)